halleeray/halleeray.github.io/README.md

 ### Week 3: June 3 - June 9
 What I did last week :
+<ul> Selected a set of courses that interest me for the duration of the semester </ul>

+What I did this week :
+<ul> Began my desired courses for the week </ul>
+<ul> Created a list to manage my weekly goals </ul>
+<ul> Found some initial practice problems to align with my progress in the LinkedIn Learning courses </ul>

+Impediments in my way :
+<ul> Time management - I am still working on creating a schedule to work on the courses and problems </ul>

+Reflection on the process you used last week, how can you make the process work better? : <br>
+<ul> It is increasingly important for me to manage my time well and follow a schedule to meet my goals for the week </ul>

+### Week :
+What I did last week :

+What I did this week :

+Impediments in my way :

+Reflection on the process you used last week, how can you make the process work better? : <br>

+### Week :
+What I did last week :

+What I did this week :

+Impediments in my way :

+Reflection on the process you used last week, how can you make the process work better? : <br>

+### Week :
+What I did last week :

 What I did this week :

 Impediments in my way :

 Reflection on the process you used last week, how can you make the process work better? : <br>